m0dd0/ScrapyKleinanzeigen/README.md

 1640906113,35,266,266,7100,7.6,202.85714285714286,1,,,,True, # using custom article and loader implementation 1640906038,36,266,266,7100,7.388888888888889,197.22222222222223,1,,,,True, # adding json output again 1640905953,39,266,266,7100,6.82051282051282,182.05128205128204,1,,,,True, # adding database output again

+## dynamic crawl time
+using a fixed interval at which all categories are crawled has a major downside:
+For the most category we only get a few new articles which increases the number of visited pages but doesnt provide many new articles but for some categories there are so many articles published that we cant get all new articles within the first 50 pages.

+There are some possible solutions:
+1.)
+Subdividing the crawl main pages by using state and "Art" for popular categoriews to increase the time between crawls while still getting all articles. --> we still need to crawl every hour and the crawler runs very long which might lead to a high number of duplicates 2.)
+Run a seperate crawler for each category and schedule them depending on the number of new articles or visited pages.
+After a the crawler has run for articles between last run and now given time they save how many pages they had to visit to get all new articles.
+If the number of pages is one the
+The number of pages and the category and the start time is saved to the database.
+A scheduler in a seperate process checks the database every minute or so.
+To

+How do we communicate between the spiders and the scheduler?
+    - using a seperate database
+    - using zeroMQ